Macdonald Hastings: Personal life

 Aged 26, he briefly married Eleanor Asprey, aged 32.
 Despite the brevity of the marriage, he was required to pay his ex-wife maintenance for nearly the rest of his life.

-He married Anne Scott-James, a columnist and later magazine editor.
+In 1944, he married journalist and later women's editor of Picture Post, Anne Scott-James.
 They had two children: Max and Clare.
 Max followed in the footsteps of his father and grandfather as a journalist as did Clare initially before becoming an author.
-Macdonald and Anne Hastings divorced in 1964.
+Macdonald and Anne Hastings divorced in 1963.

-After his divorce, he married the influential publisher the Honourable Anthea Joseph, daughter of Lord Hodson.
+The same year, he married the daughter of Lord Hodson, influential publisher Anthea Joseph, who died in 1981.
 They had one daughter, Harriet, who became founder and managing director of Biscuiteers.

 Macdonald Hastings described himself as a "lapsed" Catholic but added that "[S]aintly men and women in my family outnumber the sinners."
 He recalled that his great grandfather had taught in the Jesuit foundation at Georgetown, Virginia.
 Two brothers of his great great maternal grandmother were also Jesuits in the United States.
 His favourite uncle, Major Lewis Hastings, MC, was there, too, and also contributed to the other family tradition as a famous BBC military commentator in World War II.

 He died at his home in Old Basing near Basingstoke, Hampshire in 1982.